aredston19/aredston19.Github.io/bank.md

 In this second query we are expanding on the original query to both filter and sort our data.

-The WHERE clause allows you to filter you data on many different criteria.
+The WHERE clause allows you to filter you data on one or many different criteria.
 In this case we are filtering for all data related to the country Chile.
 Additionally, we can sort our data based on principal loan amount, the standard ORDER BY syntax will sort from smallest to largest for numerical data or alphabetically for qualitative data.You can include the phrase “DESC” to sort your queries in reverse order

 __SELECT COUNT(*)__